Control-C/bravo/README.md

 # Bravo Module
+For Google AI Hackathon
+Build a creative app that uses Google’s Generative AI tools.
+Push the boundaries of what Gen AI apps can do with Gemini!

+#Disclaimer: MVP Code Ahead 🚧

+Welcome to my MVP (Minimum Viable Product) code, where speed meets creativity!
+This code was whipped up faster than your favorite coffee, so it’s designed to work—not win any “Best Practices”.
+It might not be pretty, it might not be perfect, but it gets the job done.
+Maintenance?
+We’ll cross that bridge when we get there.
+For now, enjoy the ride! 🚀

 ## Overview

-Bassed of or **Umbra** module a powerful tool designed to redact Personally Identifiable Information (PII) from textual data locally using an AI language model.
+Bassed of or **Umbra**: [Umbra Demo](https://github.com/Control-C/umbra) module a powerful tool designed to redact Personally Identifiable Information (PII) from textual data locally using an AI language model.
 This redacted text can then be securely sent to **Gemini** #madewithgemini in the cloud for various generative tasks.
 Once a response is returned, Umbra seamlessly reintroduces the redacted PII back into the original document, ensuring data integrity and confidentiality throughout the process.

 The **Umbra demo** provides a step-by-step walkthrough of how this process works, showcasing its potential through a real-world use case scenario.